 We’ll discuss that in more detail ahead.
 But in the meantime, we’ll share how to obtain permission to shoot in your dream location.
 Here’s everything you need to know about getting a location release form.

 A location release form grants permission to the filmmakers by the property owner to film on a specific property.
 These forms are for whatever projects need a location: films, music videos, commercials, photoshoots, or documentaries.

-Sometimes, when scouting, it’s good to have the release ready for anyone who might be ready to lend their property for the shoot.
+Sometimes, it’s good to have the release ready for anyone who might be ready to lend their property for the shoot when scouting.
 The form has all the details about a shoot that a property owner needs to know, and it must have the property owner’s signature to protect both the filmmakers and the owner.

 Why is a location release form important?

 So why is a location release form a must-have document?
 They provide legal protection.

 If the owner were to see footage shot on his property without permission, the production company or filmmakers could face a lawsuit.
 And if the owner were to say a shoot happened on their property without legal permission, they can get the authorities involved as well.

 Without a location release form, the authorities can argue that the footage legally belongs to the property owner if permission isn’t granted beforehand.

 To avoid those types of scandals, fill out a location release form to protect the filmmakers.
 This form is also there to protect the property owner.
 It creates a contractually bound shoot time and date, so no one overstays their welcome.